 - 3.2.1 The Low-Rise Mixed Use designation corresponds to the lands located south of Highway 7 and west of the railway line, identified as Area 4 on "Schedule A: Study Area Boundary", adjacent to the existing Low-Rise Residential area.
-This area is intended to provide a transitional low-rise built form between the existing residential development and the development areas to the east on both sides of Highway 7 and redevelopment to the north. - 3.2.2 Redevelopment of these Low-Rise Mixed Use lands in accordance with the polices of this designation will not be permitted until the conditions set out in Policy 3.1.10 are fulfilled regarding the confirmation of the availability of sufficient lands for development purposes and for safe access to the site. - 3.2.3 The Low-Rise Mixed Use designation permits all the uses under Policy 9.2.2.2(b) of the VOP 2010. - 3.2.4 The Low-Rise Mixed-Use designation permits all building types under Policy 9.2.2.2(f) of the VOP 2010. - 3.2.5 Notwithstanding its status as one of the four quadrants of the "Potential Mobility Hub" designated around the junction of Highway 7and the Barrie GO Rail Line, the primary function of this area is to act as a transitional area between the surrounding, and potentially more intensive uses to the north and north east.
+This area is intended to provide a transitional low-rise built form between the existing residential development and the development area to the west, Highway 7 and -redevelopment to the north. - 3.2.2 Redevelopment of these Low-Rise Mixed Use lands in accordance with the polices of this designation will not be permitted until the conditions set out in Policy 3.1.10 are fulfilled regarding the confirmation of the availability of sufficient lands for development purposes and for safe access to the site. - 3.2.23.2.3 The Low-Rise Mixed Use designation permits all the uses under Policy 9.2.2.23(b) of the VOP 2010. - 3.2.33.2.4 The Low-Rise Mixed-Use designation permits all building types under Policy 9.2.2.23(f) of the VOP 2010. - 3.2.43.2.5 Notwithstanding its status as one of the four quadrants of the "Potential Mobility Transit-Hub" designated around the junction of Highway 7and the Barrie GO Rail Line-, the primary function of this area is to act as a transitional area between the surrounding, and potentially more intensive uses to the north and north east.